Pain Management and Fetal Monitoring: Chasing a baby can start even before the delivery.

 Since March 2020, CDC data indicates that more than 1 million people in the US have been infected by COVID-19.
 Hospitals in various parts of the US continue to face shortages in ICU bed capacity and staff.
 The diversity in clinical presentation and the potential for rapid deterioration requires effective surveillance of inpatients not presently requiring critical care support.

-Consistent and Reliable Pulse Oximetry: It really is more than
+Consistent and Reliable Pulse Oximetry: It really is more than just applying a probe

 This clinical discussion of pulse oximetry will cover the background, basics and nuances of pulse oximetry monitoring in critical and acute care hospital settings with the goal of helping caregivers build a mental model of the technology and physiology used in pulse oximetry.
 The webinar will also focus on common clinical conditions that lead to diminished blood flow to the digits and slower detection of saturation changes, including patient shock, peripheral vascular disease, advanced age, etc. Tips on how to troubleshoot and/or optimize pulse oximeter performance will be shared and pulse oximetry probe site options beyond the finger will be discussed